mike-mburu88/alx-low_level_programming/README.md

 #!/bin/bash
-This is a description of C programming
+This is an exercise on nested loop functions